cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/03-scaling-in-kubernetes.md

 Deployments in Kubernetes can be horizontally scaled using replicas.
 A replica is a copy of a pod that contains a running service.
 To scale your Kubernetes application horizontally, create multiple replicas which ensure that multiple running copies of your application are available to handled increased workloads.

-You can scale your Kubernetes application running on the IBM Cloud Kubernetes service by specifying the number of replicas by:

-* Running the ```kubectl scale``` command
-* Using a deployment configuration file
-* Navigating to the deployments view in the IBM Cloud Kubernetes service dashboard and modifying the configuration

 ## Manual Scaling with Replicas

 By default when a deployment is created, a single pod is created.
 The deployment has a *replicaset* resource which manages the fact that a running single pod is needed.
 If the pod is terminated, the replicaset